-- a full description of the reason for the action, including the specific elements serving as the basis for the evaluation and identification of the relevant issues from the System's perspective, - the assumptions made in the evaluation, if any, - the results considered and/or qualitative issues upon which the action was based, and
+- a full description of the reason for the action, including the specific elements serving as the basis for the evaluation and identification of the relevant issues from the System's perspective, - the assumptions made in the evaluation, if any, and - the results considered and/or qualitative issues upon which the action was based.

-• an objective discussion of the risks, costs, and expected benefits is also to be included if appropriate to the subject matter.
+Consideration will also be given to the risks, costs, and expected benefits if appropriate to the subject matter.